okta/odyssey/packages/docs/source/components/tab.md

 - Use tabs as navigation.
 Meaning they don’t take you from place to place.
 Rather, they are meant for context switching related to the page.
 - Nest tabs within a tabpanel.
 Tabs should live as high up in the main content area hierarchy as possible.
 - Have more than 8 tabs in a tablist.
+- Add an icon to a tab.
+Icons should be reserved for very specific things.
+It can be hard to maintain consistency with use of icons as it pertains to their semantic meanings and meaning to Okta.
+Without an established icon repo, it’s best to not use them for now.

 <!-- ## Anatomy